“A crowning glory of our civilisation”

 In October 2012, the College launched its own label with Nine Lessons & Carols – a two-disc recording of the famous Christmas Eve service.
 The album includes seven carols commissioned for the Choir, including five world-premiere recordings.
 In April 2013, the Choir’s second album was released - a two-disc exploration of Mozart's Requiem, which includes some of the recent re-workings.
-Future releases include a Britten album scheduled to coincide with the 100th anniversary of the composer's birth, to be released later in October 2013, a collection of British hymn-anthems and an organ disc recorded by Stephen Cleobury.
+In October 2013 the choir released a Britten album to coincide with the 100th anniversary of the composer’s birth, and future releases include a collection of British hymn-anthems and an organ disc recorded by Stephen Cleobury.

 The Choir has a back-catalogue of more than 100 albums released under long-standing relationships with EMI and Decca.
 Recent albums on EMI include: A Year at King’s (2010), which traces the Church year with each festival or period of the Church’s year, and England, My England (2009), which brought together many English choral favourites including Zadok the Priest and Spem in alium.
 On Christmas Day (2005), a recording of new carols commissioned annually by King’s College, received tremendous critical acclaim, with BBC Music Magazine commenting “King’s College, Cambridge, is a byword for the very best in Christmas music”.